-A plan to purchase items that do not contain or use chlorofluorocarbons and is therefore "ozone safe".
-As part of this plan, switched a chiller over to a non-ozone depleting refrigerant and 12,000 lb of CFCs (R-12) was retired.
+A plan to keep the plant chlorofluorocarbon free included purchasing items that do not contain or use CFCs and are therefore “ozone safe”.
+Another part of this plan is that a chiller was switched to a non-ozone depleting refrigerant and 12,000 pounds of CFCs (R-12) were retired.

 Focuses on optimum utilization of equipment that uses chilled water, and controlling chill water supply and return temperatures.

-Using clean renewable energy sourced from the sun, wind, water and waste to power central utilities.
+Central Utilities is powered by clean renewable energy sourced from sun, wind, water, and waste.

 Provides an energy savings by converting from steam heat to hot water heat, which utilizes the hot water by-product of Co-Gen.

 Prior to 1998, heating and cooling the University required the emission of up to 335 tons per year of NOx (Oxides of Nitrogen).
 Then the University switched from coal to natural gas and the Central Plant team installed burners that would meet anticipated future emissions standards.
 This lowered the University's annual NOx emissions to 74 tons per year.

 The Central Utilities plant uses a low sulfur fuel oil (0.05%) which helps alleviate unpleasant odors as well as significantly cut sulfur dioxide emissions.
 Since converting to natural gas and low sulfur oil, annual emissions of sulfur dioxide has dropped from 1,600 tons per year to 1.25 tons per year for 2005.